glromeo/esbuild-sass-plugin/README.md

 [![Build Status][travis-image]][travis-url]

 A plugin for [esbuild](https://esbuild.github.io/) to handle Sass & SCSS files.

+**NOTE:** This is the 2.x branch of the plugin, if you want to use node-sass or an old feature please stick to the 1.x branch

 ### Features
+* **PostCSS** & **CSS modules**
-* support for `constructable stylesheet` to be used in custom elements or `dynamic style` to be added to the html page
+* support for **constructable stylesheet** to be used in custom elements or `dynamic style` to be added to the html page
-* comes with [Dart Sass](https://www.npmjs.com/package/sass) but can be easily switched to [node-sass](https://github.com/sass/node-sass)
+* uses the **new [Dart Sass](https://www.npmjs.com/package/sass) Js API**.
 * caching
-* **PostCSS** & **CSS modules**
+* **url rewriting**
+* pre-compiling (to add **global resources** to the sass files)

+### Breaking Changes
+* `type` has been simplified and now accepts only a string.
+If you need different types in a project you can use more than one instance of the plugin.
+You can have a look at the **exclude** fixture for an example_ where **lit CSS** and **CSS modules** are both used in the same app
+* The support for [node-sass](https://github.com/sass/node-sass) has been removed from the 2.x branch and for good.
+Sadly, node-sass is at a dead end and so it's 1.x.
+I don't exclude updates or fixes on it but it's down in the list of my priorities.

 ### Install
 ```console